mavcunha/grind/README.md

 # Grind

-`grind` is tool to help you configure and maintain your machine.
+`grind` is a tool to help you configure and maintain your machine.

 ## How to use it (short)